ebellm/rubinCadenceScratchWIC/python/plots/README.md

 Random plots resulting from routines in progress.

-2021-04-02 to reproduce the one plot currently in this directory, cd to a folder that contains stilism_cube_2.h5 and this version of stilism_local.py, and type
+2021-04-02 to reproduce the single line of sight plot in this folder, cd to a folder that contains stilism_cube_2.h5 and this version of stilism_local.py, and type

 ```
 import compareExtinctions